-Take Part in a Halloween Event Around Calgary There are TONS of events that happen around Halloween in Calgary.
-Some of them took place last weekend, but check out our top picks Halloween Guide or our Halloween category for some ideas.
+Take Part in a Halloween Event Around Your City: There are TONS of events that happen around Halloween in Calgary.
+Some of them have passed, but check out our top picks Halloween Guide or our Halloween category for some ideas.

 Plan a Spooky Meal: I love to cook (it makes up for my non-craftiness in every other aspect of my life).
 A few years ago my mother-in-law sent me this great recipe: Ghostly Shepherd’s Pie.
 Crazy easy and always a big hit!
 This year I’m going to get the kids to help assemble the dinner (e.g chop carrots, whip the potatoes, sprinkle on the cheese).
 Again, I should be able to fill 30 minutes with this activity.

 Watch a Halloween Movie: Of course I mean the kid-friendly Halloween movie, not chainsaw-ridiculousness that would have me hiding under the bed for eternity.
 Here’s our list of kid-friendly Halloween movies… movies like Hocus Pocus or Nightmare Before Christmas are Halloween-esque and a good mid-afternoon activity.

 Explore Your Neighbourhood: If your neighbourhood is anything like mine, there are plenty of Halloween decorations to make a family walk highly entertaining.
 If you have little ones who can spook easily, it might be a good idea to do a “practice” trick-or-treat walk.
 Visit the houses in the daylight when they aren’t nearly as spooky.
 If nothing else you might pick up a few ideas you want to implement in your own decorating next year.